SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 * Resisted: None

-Resisted: None

-Growth

-TN: 15 + Resist Roll
-Duration: Concentration

-TN: Special
-Duration: Instant

-TN: Special
-Duration: Concentration

-Earthquake

-TN: 23

-Duration: Permanent

-TN: 23 + Special
-Duration: 10 Rounds
-Range: Self
-Resisted: None

-The caster grows.
-Each scale increase adds +10 to the TN.
-For example, for a human sorcerer to grow to the size of a dragon would require 2 scale increases making the TN 43.

-12

-Paralysis
+### Paralysis ###

-TN: 15 + Resist Roll

-Slumber

-Duration: 1 hour

-Range: 150 feet

-Range: 30 foot radius

-Resisted: Might

-Resisted: Wit

 The target becomes paralyzed, freezing in place.

+* TN: 15 + Resist Roll
+* Duration: 1 hour
+* Range: 150 feet
+* Resisted: Might

-Petrify
+### Petrify ###

+Turns one creature into a statue include all gear and any items held.
+Dispel Magic will return the target to their normal state.

+* TN: 25 + Resist Roll
+* Duration: Permanent
+* Range: 100 feet
+* Resisted: Might

+### Possession ###

+Th e sorcerer takes control of the physical body of a single character or creature.
+Th e sorcerer may make the possessed being take any physical action it is capable of, but can’t make it use Magic or any Perk.
+Th e possessed being uses its own Might and Agility, but skills depend on those of the sorcerer.
+Th e possessed may contest the sorcerer for control each round.

+* TN: 25 + Resist Roll
+* Duration: Concentration (special)
+* Range: 500 feet
+* Resisted: Charm

+### Resist Elements ###

+When cast, the Sorcerer selects one element such as fi re, cold, or electricity, and the target is granted a +1D bonus to resist damage from that source.

+* TN: 19
+* Duration: 1 hour
+* Range: 50 feet
+* Resisted: None

+### Resurrection ###

+A body which has been dead for less than one month may be restored to life; but no one who has died from old age can be raised.
+Whether or not the casting of this spell is successful the Sorcerer’s Magic skill is reduced by 3D for one day.

+* TN: 60
+* Duration: Permanent
+* Range: Touch
+* Resisted: None

+### See Magic Aura ###

+Th e caster can see a magical glow on anything enchanted.

+* TN: 15
+* Duration: Concentration
+* Range: 30 feet
+* Resisted: None

+### Shape Change ###

+The caster transforms into any creature (not specifi c individuals) gaining its physical attributes.
+Spells may not be cast while changed.
+Th e TN is increased by +10 per increase in scale.

+* TN: 15
+* Duration: Concentration
+* Range: 30 feet
+* Resisted: None

+### Slumber ###

 The Sorcerer can affect as many targets as he has dice in Magic.
 Targets resist individually, falling into a deep sleep on failure.

-TN: 25 + Resist Roll
+* TN: 25 + Resist Roll

-Still Mind

-Duration: Permanent

-Duration: Concentration
+* Duration: Concentration (special)

-Resisted: Might

-Range: Self
+* Range: 500 feet
-Resisted: None
+* Resisted: Charm

+### Still Mind ###

 The Sorcerer is protected from all spells that influence, detect, or read emotions and thoughts.

-TN: 25 + Resist Roll

-Telekinesis

-Duration: Concentration (special)
+* TN: 43

-Duration: Concentration
+* Duration: Concentration

-Resisted: Charm

-Range: 150 feet
+* Range: Self
-Resisted: None / Might
+* Resisted: None

+### Telekinesis ###

 The caster moves up to 50 lbs per die in Magic up to 30 feet per round.
 Living beings may resist using Might.

-Teleport

-Range: 10 foot radius

-TN: 19
+* TN: 31 + Special
+* Duration: Concentration
+* Range: 150 feet

-Resisted: None
+* Resisted: None / Might

+### Teleport ###

 Sorcerers instantly transport themselves or other beings to a designated destination at any distance.
 Unwilling subjects cannot be teleported.
 The base TN is 30 for one target, plus 5 more for each additional target.
 A caster may not teleport to any place he has not seen before.

+* TN: Special
+* Duration: Instant
-Range: 30 feet
+* Range: 10 feet radius
-Resisted: None
+* Resisted: None
-When cast, the Sorcerer selects one element such as fire, cold, or electricity, and the target is granted a +1D bonus to resist damage from that source.
-TN: 60

 Enchanted Items
 ---------------

-Duration: Permanent

-Scrolls
+### Scrolls ###

 These are written spells nearly ready to cast.
 They allow a caster who doesn't know a spell to use it once before it burns to ash.
 The character must be able to use spells to read a scroll.

-Range: touch
-Resisted: None
-A body which has been dead for less than one month may be restored to life; but no one who has died from old age can be raised.
-Whether or not the casting of this spell is successful the Sorcerer's Magic skill is reduced by 3D for one day.

-See Magic Aura

-Potions
+### Potions ###

 Distilled arcane power.
 The magic is released when consumed.

-A Potion of Healing automatically heals a single wound level.
+* A Potion of Healing automatically heals a single wound level.
-A Potion of Skill grant's +2D to a selected skill for ten minutes.
+* A Potion of Skill grant's +2D to a selected skill for ten minutes.
-A different variant of the potion exists for each skill.
+* A different variant of the potion exists for each skill.
-A Potion of Changing will Shape Change the character into any one predetermined form.
+* A Potion of Changing will Shape Change the character into any one predetermined form.
 The effect lasts one hour.

-TN: 15
-Duration: Concentration
-Range: 30 feet

-Enchanted Arms and Armor
+### Enchanted Arms and Armor ###

-Resisted: None

 These grant a bonus or have a unique effect when wielded.

-The Axe of Dwarf Mercy deals an additional +1D damage when striking Goblins or Orcs.
+* The Axe of Dwarf Mercy deals an additional +1D damage when striking Goblins or Orcs.
-The Valiant Sword grants it's wielder an additional +1D to Command allied troops.
+* The Valiant Sword grants it's wielder an additional +1D to Command allied troops.
-The Shield of Faith grants its wielder +1D to resist any magic.
+* The Shield of Faith grants its wielder +1D to resist any magic.

-The caster can see a magical glow on anything enchanted.

-Shape Change

-TN: Special
-Duration: Instant

-Duration: 1 hour

-Resurrection

-TN: 31 + Special

-Range: 500 feet
-The sorcerer takes control of the physical body of a single character or creature.
-The sorcerer may make the possessed being take any physical action it is capable of, but can't make it use Magic or any Perk.
-The possessed being uses its own Might and Agility, but skills depend on those of the sorcerer.
-The possessed may contest the sorcerer for control each round.

-Resist Elements

-TN: 43

-Range: 100 feet
-Turns one creature into a statue include all gear and any items held.
-Dispel Magic will return the target to their normal state.

-Possession

-TN: 10 + Resist Roll

-Duration: 1 hour

-TN: 15
-Duration: Concentration
-Range: 30 feet
-Resisted: None

-Other Items
+### Other Items ###

-The caster transforms into any creature (not specific individuals) gaining its physical attributes.
-Spells may not be cast while changed.
-The TN is increased by +10 per increase in scale.

-Cloak of Stealth (Stealth +1D)
+* Cloak of Stealth (Stealth +1D)
-Flying Carpet (moves 90 feet per round)
+* Flying Carpet (moves 90 feet per round)
-Ring of Slyness (Fast Talk +1D)
+* Ring of Slyness (Fast Talk +1D)

 Sample Characters by Genre